• Skip to primary navigation

 Preparación al DELE A2 – Libro del Alumno y Claves, by Mónica María García-Viñó Sánchez: another excellent work from this teacher of Español Lengua Extranjera, a true veteran.

-Get these three, at least, in order to have a minimum amount of mock exams to practice and a grammar support.
-If you did achieve a solid A2 level, these three texts contain all there is to know about the DELE A2.
+These are incredibly helpful.
+Get them to have a minimum number of mock exams for practice and comprehensive grammar support.
+If you’ve achieved a solid A2 level, these texts encompass all there is to know about the DELE A2.

 This is what the preparation is about: once you know the language, you must get to know each part of the exam like your own pocket.